 5. During Beyblade Inspection, Disassemble Beyblades for Judges

-During the Beyblade Selection phase which takes place before every match, we request that players disassemble their selected Beyblade(s) for judges to do a visual inspection before the match begins.
+During the Beyblade Selection phase which takes place before every match, we recommend that players disassemble their selected Beyblade(s) for judges to do a visual inspection before the match begins.

 6. Do Not Bring More Than 1 Person With You

-All participants may not bring more than one person (parent, guardian, sibling, friend, etc) with them that isn't registered for the tournament.
+All participants are recommended to not bring more than one person (parent, guardian, sibling, friend, etc) with them that isn't registered for the tournament.

 Organizers may ask surplus people and or the participants who brought too many people with them to leave the area or tournament if they discover this rule has been broken.